stephengladney/fetchy/README.md

 Fetchy is a zero dependency wrapper for JavaScript's fetch method that automatically throws an error on non 200-300 statuses and accepts TypeScript generics for type-safe returns.
 It also provides error handling that allows you to easily execute different callbacks for different types of errors.

+IMPORTANT: The library currently only handles responses with text or JSON (or no) content types.
+I'll be adding support for other content types in the future.

 ## Documentation

 ### Quick Start